iammtaran21/DS-Portfolio_T/index.md

 <img src="images/uber.jpeg?raw=true"/>

-Skills used: Python,seaborn,Datetime, Pandas ,Numpy
+Skills used: Python, Seaborn, Datetime, Pandas , Numpy

 Project Objective: The aim of the analysis is to identify the root cause of the problem (i.e., cancellation and non-availability of cars).
 This translates to finding the peak time periods when these problems are happening